Veselin Minev: Antalyaspor

 On 30 May 2011, Minev signed a three-year deal with Turkish club Antalyaspor for an undisclosed fee.
 He left the club in early December 2012 for personal reasons.

 Botev Plovdiv

 On 12 December 2012, immediately following the appointment of Stanimir Stoilov as head coach, Minev signed a 1.5-year contract (with the option for an additional year) with his former club Botev Plovdiv.
 Minev was among the first choice defenders during his time with the "canaries", captaining the team on occasions.
-His last game for the club was the 4:0 home victory against Libertas in the first qualifying round for UEFA Europa League on 3 July 2014.
+His last game for the club was a 4–0 home victory against Libertas in the first qualifying round for UEFA Europa League on 3 July 2014.

 Levski Sofia

 In July 2014 Minev's contract with Botev was terminated due to the financial problems that occurred in the club.
-On the 7 July 2014 he returned to Levski signing a new 1+1 year deal with the club.
+On 7 July 2014, he returned to Levski signing a new 1+1 year deal with the club.
 He was released in June 2017.

 Etar

-On 16 June 2017, Minev signed a 1-year contract with newly promoted Etar Veliko Tarnovo.
+On 16 June 2017, Minev signed a one-year contract with newly promoted Etar Veliko Tarnovo.